We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Considerations: Some parents share that this formula is a bit more chalky and foamy than Similac.
 With older children, this new non-GMO formula may cause more gassiness.

 *Note: You can only purchase this formula if you have a club membership to Costco.
 If you don’t have a Costco near you, you can always join the club and buy this product online.
-You may also find it on sites like Amazon, but you may want to cross-check the price to be sure you’re getting a good deal.

 Key features: Target’s Advantage formula also contains 2′-FL Human Milk Oligosaccharide.
 This non-GMO dairy formula has DHA, lutein, vitamin E, and choline.
 Unlike Kirkland, it’s widely available either in-store or online at Target.